-Fig. 4: An overview of Finite Element the analysis as processed the simulator in interface of Autodesk Fusion 360.
+Fig. 4: An overview of Finite Element the analysis as processed in the simulator Autodesk interface of Fusion 360.
 (A) An overview of the constraints and loads applied during the Static Stress Simulation.
 (B) This heat map shows the relative Safety Factor Rating as measured by the Autodesk Simulation.
-(C) This heat map shows the modeled stresses measured after Autodesk Simulation.
-(D) This heat map shows the modeled displacement after the Autodesk Simulation.
+(C) This heat map shows modeled stresses the measured after the Autodesk Simulation.
+(D) This heat map shows the modeled displacement the Autodesk after Simulation.